 I almost always make a meatless sauce for spaghetti or a clam linguini, never do I make a bolognese sauce, so this was a real treat for myself and my family.
+We all loved this Slow Cooker Spaghetti Bolognese!
 I had a hankering for it so decided to make a really good one.
 I found a recipe from Williams-Sonoma and it looked really good.
 I tweaked it only slightly and let it cook for hours to develop the flavors in our slow cooker.

 I have recently started using whole San Marzano tomatoes, they were actually on sale at my local grocery store and were one third less than the usual ones I use.
 The ones I used also were in a puree.
 I loved the flavor that they give a recipe and I now have a new favorite tomato!!

 This recipe takes a little bit of prep time in the beginning but the browning of all the meats and vegetables adds to the deep of flavor!!
 ENJOY!!

 - 4 oz. pancetta, cut into 1/4" dice